AyoubManai7/Dar-El-3anbar/README.md

 - Database schema
 - API documentation

-## 🤝 Contributing

-This is an academic project.
-Contributions, issues, and feature requests are welcome!

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- ISET Jendouba for providing the academic framework
-- Our supervisor Mme Hayfa Jdidi for guidance
-- All team members for their dedication

 ## 📧 Contact